 "Oh, if you're set on it," said the other tiredly, and scrambled up the rope.
-He looked round with a drawn face.
-"To think she should have lost that list and righted herself like this!
+He looked around with a drawn face.
+"To think she should have lost that list, and righted herself like this.
 I thought she might turn turtle any minute when we quitted her; and I'm not a scary man either."

 "I know you aren't.
-Come into the chart-house and have a drop of whisky.
-There's your missis's photo stuck up over the bed-foot.
+Come into the charthouse and have a drop of whisky.
+There's your missus' photo stuck up over the bed-foot.
 How's she?"